+Course: C7

-Course: C7 Title Smart information technologies in freight transport logistics Thematic area Smart solutions Responsible Institute Fraunhofer Institute for Factory Operation and Automation IFF, Otto von Guericke University Magdeburg Lecturer Olaf Poenicke, Oliver Meier Aim Teaching of basics for ICT for freight relevant applications for • Identification (Auto-ID) • Image Processing and Localization • 3D-Scanning • Tracking and Tracing
+Title Smart information technologies in freight transport logistics

+Thematic area Smart solutions

+Responsible Institute Fraunhofer Institute for Factory Operation and Automation IFF, Otto von Guericke University Magdeburg

+Lecturer Olaf Poenicke, Oliver Meier

+Aim Teaching of basics for ICT for freight relevant applications for Identification (Auto-ID) Image Processing and Localization 3D-Scanning Tracking and Tracing

+Learning outcomes

-- The audience gains basic information and experience (demonstration and hands-on) about modern information and communication technologies that are relevant in logistics processes (transport as also intra logistics). - The overview on the different types of technology is the basis for the future digitalization of logistics processes and the development of new smart services for logistics applications. - Furthermore open fields for R&D can be identified to discuss approaches for future international collaborative R&D projects.
+modern informa (transport as als gains basic information and experience (demonstration and hands-on) about ation and communication technologies that are relevant in logistics processes so intra logistics).

+n the different types of technology is the basis for the future digitalization of logistics the development of new smart services for logistics applications.

+Furthermore op collaborative R8 en fields for R&D can be identified to discuss approaches for future international &D projects.

+Prerequisites (if any /)

-- Basic knowledge about logistics - · Technical understanding
+Basic knowledge a bout logistics

+Technical understa nding

+Language English

+Hours 2

-Language English Hours 2 Key words Information Systems, Smart Logistics, Auto-ID, Image Processing, Localization, 3D-Scanning, Tracking & Tracing The course will be divided into three modules.
+Key words Information Systems, Smart Logistics, Auto-ID, Image Processing, Localization, 3D-Scanning, Tracking & Tracing

+The course will be divided into three modules.

 Module 1 - will teach the basics of the different technologies as listed above.
 Starting from an overview on ICTs relevant for logistics applications, single relevant technologies like RFID, Image processing, 3D scanning and Tracking & Tracing will be explained in detail.
 The Module 1 will also give a brief overview on typical applications of the ICTs and development trends.

 Duration approx. 75 mins.

 Syllabus Module 2 - will give short demonstrations and a hands-on for the technologies of RFID, 3D scanning and Tracking & Tracing.
 The aim of the Module is to deepen the understanding of these technologies - the possible usage as also the limitations of the technologies within different application environments and conditions.

 Duration approx. 30 mins.

 Module 3 - will give the opportunity to discuss and identify possible applications and trends of ICT for Smart Logistics.
 It is also possible to discuss open questions for single contents of the other two modules.

 Duration approx. 15 mins.